Bag Basics

 Key takeaways

-- Shock cord systems hold soft items only — never hang anything heavy or valuable externally.
+• Shock cord and bungee are elastic and grip compressible items; paracord is static and lashes fixed-shape items.
+Both are for soft overflow only — never hang anything heavy or valuable externally.

 Quick poll